If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 Plus, it offers the ability to find a training plan within the app.

-Social and Community Features
+Social and community features

 While both TrainingPeaks and Strava offer tools for tracking and analyzing workouts, they differ significantly in their focus on social and community features.

-TrainingPeaks Connections
+TrainingPeaks connections

 Since TrainingPeaks is for the serious runner and coach, it has many integrations to help import your workouts.